DaRealFreak/watcher-go/README.md

-  -           updates the application account     updates the saved account item        updates the saved current item oauth       updates the saved OAuth2 client
+  -           updates the application account     updates the saved account item        updates the saved current item cookie      updates the cookie for a new value and expiration date oauth       updates the saved OAuth2 client
 ```